web-infra-dev/rspack-dev-guide/src/profiling/intro.md

 Since Rspack takes quite a while to build, you can use the following procedure without invoking `cargo instruments`.
 It has the same effect.

-In `crates/node_binding/Cargo.toml`, turn on debug symbols and disable symbol stripping in the `[profile.release]` section
+In workspace root's root `Cargo.toml`, turn on debug symbols and disable symbol stripping in the `[profile.release]` section

 ```toml
 [profile.release]